department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15_IET_002_TraefikEE-Keycloak-SSO-on-Kubernetes-Ingress.md

     - Why not chosen: Gatekeeper is second best after TraefikEE
 2. [OIDC with Keycloak baked into Application](https://github.com/department-of-veterans-affairs/vets-api-sidekiq-ui/blob/43a79ac30428290f6920e3a95c1b3d312984b6fa/app/config.ru#L32)
     - Strengths: full control of the implementation baked in the app by Platform own developers
-    - Weaknesses: requires to maintain the skill in every team, complicates security audit and change managenet
+    - Weaknesses: requires to maintain the skill in every team, complicates security audit and change management
     - Risks: every team to start coding it would lack the maturity of existing tried and tested implementations
     - Why not chosen: third best after TraefikEE or Gatekeeper